organisciak/dissertation/document/1_intro.md

     This is a study motivated by prior work done by myself and others, with a problem often mentioned but, to my knowledge, not pursued formally.

  2. In the second half of this dissertation, I will look at improving retrieval using already-collected crowdsourcing data.
-    I focus on the system _Pinterest_, because it is a valuable resource of human-encoding descriptive metadata, while sparse in its other textual content.
+    I focus on the system _Pinterest_, which is a valuable resource of human-encoded descriptive metadata, while sparse in its other textual content.
     It is also a example of the loosely constrained form of crowdsourcing contribution that is often required to encourage participation, a trade-off that is less structured than would be preferable for retrieval model.

 <!-- LEFT OFF EDITING HERE-->